adarsh2023calc/BackendAssignment/README.md

 # BackendAssignment

- """# 🧠 queuectl — CLI-based Background Job Queue System"""
+# 🧠 queuectl — CLI-based Background Job Queue System

 `queuectl` is a lightweight, production-style **background job queue system** built in **Python**.
 It supports enqueuing shell commands as jobs, processing them with worker processes, retrying failures using **exponential backoff**, and maintaining a **Dead Letter Queue (DLQ)** for permanently failed jobs.